Will Rogers Jr.: Early life and military service

-Rogers was born in New York City, where his father was performing.
+Rogers was the eldest son of humorist Will Rogers and Betty Blake Rogers.
+He was born in New York City, where his father was performing.
 He grew up in Los Angeles, and attended school there.
 He received a Bachelor of Arts degree from Stanford University in 1935.
 On completing his studies, he served as publisher of the Beverly Hills Citizen newspaper, a role in which he continued until 1953.

 During the Spanish Civil War, Rogers visited the country to show his support for the Republican government and the Abraham Lincoln Brigade.
 During his stay in Barcelona, he survived a Nationalist air raid that blew the windows out of his hotel room.

+On May 26, 1941, he married Collier "Colly" Connell in Las Vegas, Nevada.

 Rogers had been commissioned a second lieutenant through the Reserve Officers' Training Corps, but did not go on active duty.
 With U.S. entry into World War II, however, he enlisted as a private in June 1942, and was commissioned in the field artillery the following month and assigned to the 893rd Tank Destroyer Battalion.